top of page

 3. Setting Clear Physical Boundaries

-• Sleep Prioritization: Ensuring adequate sleep to support performance, physical health, and mental clarity.
+• Adequate sleep to support physical and mental performance.

 4. Establishing Emotional Boundaries